What is a Rendition for Business Personal Property?

 A rendition is a form that provides the Appraisal District with taxable business property information.
 The form must be filed by April 1st each year.
 Included in the form is the business name and location, description of assets, cost and acquisition dates and opinion of value for business personal property.
 The appraisal district uses the information to help estimate the market value of your business property for annual property tax purposes.
 Texas requires a business to pay property taxes to each taxing unit based on the market value of the inventory and assets it owns or uses in the production of income.

 Who must file a rendition?

-Renditions must be filed by both owners of tangible personal property that is used for the production of income and owners of tangible personal property on which an exemption has been cancelled or denied.
+Renditions must be filed by both owners of tangible personal property that is used for the production of income and owners of tangible personal property on which an exemption has been canceled or denied.